SumitMali2003/Mini-Project-Sem-6/README.md

 ---
 📌 About the Project
- The model classifies waste images into Organic or Recyclable categories, contributing to environmental sustainability.
+ The model classifies waste images into Organic, Recyclable & many more categories, contributing to environmental sustainability.

 ✨ Key Features

 ✅ CNN-Based Image Classification using TensorFlow
 ✅ Streamlit Web App for an interactive UI
-✅ Real-time Image Upload & Prediction
 ✅ Google Drive Integration to load the trained model
 ✅ Responsive UI with animations